-MCO Readiness Review - the assurances made by a selected MCO and the examination conducted by BMS, or its agents, of MCO's ability, preparedness, and availability to fulfill its obligations under this Contract, State Plan, and federal waiver.
+MCO Readiness Review - the assurances made by a selected MCO and the examination conducted by the Department, or its agents, of MCO's ability, preparedness, and availability to fulfill its obligations under this Contract, State Plan, and federal waiver.

-MCO Service Area - all the counties included in any BMS' defined service area within which the MCO has been contracted to provide MCO services.
+MCO Service Area - all the counties included in any Department's defined service area within which the MCO has been contracted to provide MCO services.

-Medicaid - the West Virginia Medical Assistance Program operated and funded by BMS pursuant to Title XIX, Social Security Act (42 U.S.C. §1396 et seq.), and related State and Federal rules and regulations (same as Medical Assistance).
+Medicaid - the West Virginia Medical Assistance Program operated and funded by the Department pursuant to Title XIX, Social Security Act (42 U.S.C. §1396 et seq.), and related State and Federal rules and regulations (same as Medical Assistance).